Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 You have become a master Forgewright and extend the power of your Arcane Armament to others.
 As a **:rsc-b: Bonus Action**{ .rsc }, you can flood a number of weapons equal to your Intelligence modifier (minimum of 1) within 30 feet, one of which can be your Arcane Armament, with raw power.
 For 1 minute, these weapons deal a bonus 1d8 :dmg-force: Force damage on hit.

-Once you use this feature you must finish a Long Rest before you can use it again.
+Once you use this feature you must finish a **:rest-long: Long Rest** before you can use it again.
 If you have no uses left, you can expend a level 3+ spell slot to use it again.

 --8<-- "includes/snippets/spells2/lv0-5.md"